Ombi-app/Ombi.Docs/docs/archive/v4-specific-proxy.md

 ## Subdirectory Configuration

 This is an NGINX reverse proxy configuration that **DOES** use baseurl.
-This has been tested both from a localhost redirect as well as through a router from a DMZ machine on Unbuntu 18.04.
+This has been tested both from a localhost redirect as well as through a router from a DMZ machine on Ubuntu 18.04.

-The advantage of this configuration is that it allows for a single certificate to provide ssl services for many different web apps.
+The advantage of this configuration is that it allows for a single certificate to provide ssl services for many different web apps, like so:

-    e.g.
-    www.somedomain.com/ombi
+* www.somedomain.com/ombi
-    www.somedomain.com/sonarr
+* www.somedomain.com/sonarr
-    www.somedomain.com/radarr
+* www.somedomain.com/radarr

 You would only need to install/support a certificate for **www.somedomain.com**.